 Yes.
-See question 1.11.
+Please see question 1.11 above.

 1.13 Is it possible and/or usual for contractors to have retention of title rights in relation to goods and supplies used in the works?
-Is it permissible for contractors to claim that, until they have been paid, they retain title and the right to remove goods and materials supplied from
+Is it permissible for contractors to claim that, until they have been paid, they retain title and the right to remove goods and materials supplied from the site?